LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 Waste and recycling represents 14.5% of contact centre across 4 councils and so presents bigger potential saving from inbound calls.
 For Doncaster alone the potential saving was £180k, with a total saving of £1across the four councils.

+The Doncaster analysis shows 99% of calls are within the 'sweet spot' for chat bot services, being more transactional but still simple.
+This contrasts with less than 40% of calls meeting this criteria for planning services.
-Users want to self serve.
-Bit of difference as to how much is self serve.

-Some can't query missed bin on website
+Users want to self serve, but there was a difference across councils as to how much this is possible.
+Some can't query missed bins on their websites.

-Extent to which real-time data is available.
-Data on collection teams - log contaminated waste against property - makes available to back office.
-Some real time, some when returns to depot at 4pm.
-Real time is powerful in helping self serve
+The availability of real time data, such as that for contaminated collections, is a key factor in helping self serve functionality.

-Pre-empting customer needs.
-Often following up on previous interactions (5 days to deliver bin; alert them if there would be a delay).
-Also relevant for a change of service
+Pre-empting customer needs would be another service enhancement by following up on previous interactions (e.g. if it takes 5 days to deliver a new bin, alert users if there is likely to be a delay).

-Use cases for chatbots

-3 types of enquiry; broad categorisation

-Doncaster analysis - 99% are within 'sweet spot' for chat bot.
-Contrast with less than 40% for planning

-Cross channel; even split between three, but cost of provision is hugely different.
-Good quality data provided